 Conjunctival Graft.
 A conjunctival graft uses tissue from the cat’s own inner eyelid to cover and protect a deep or infected corneal ulcer.
 This graft supplies blood and structural support to the cornea, speeding up the healing process.

 Superficial Keratectomy.
-While corneal debridement involves removing the dead tissues, a superficial keratectomy will involve removing that and a couple more damaged layers.
-It’s generally used for chronic or non-healing ulcers, especially when scar tissue is involved.
+A procedure that involves removing the diseased superficial corneal epithelium and stroma.
+A superficial keratectomy is generally used for chronic, non-healing ulcers, especially when scar tissue is involved.

 How to Prevent Corneal Ulcers in Cats?